-Top 5 2nd Quarter Trades of GR - GuruFocus.com
+Top 5 2nd Quarter Trades of Gr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-GRIMES & COMPANY, INC. reduced their investment in ARCA:XLK by 405,422 shares.
-The trade had a 3.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $139.3.
+During the quarter, Great Diamond Partners, LLC bought 5,996 shares of NYSE:LLY for a total holding of 9,463.
+The trade had a 0.65% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $300.2.

-GRIMES & COMPANY, INC. reduced their investment in BATS:IEFA by 687,389 shares.
-The trade had a 2.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $63.22.
+Great Diamond Partners, LLC reduced their investment in NAS:IDXX by 3,532 shares.
+The trade had a 0.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $409.89.

-GRIMES & COMPANY, INC. reduced their investment in ARCA:IJR by 432,202 shares.
-The trade had a 2.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.35.
+Great Diamond Partners, LLC reduced their investment in NYSE:JPM by 14,034 shares.
+The trade had a 0.53% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $124.07.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.